Contact Us 1-800-596-4880

 Add Missing Code

 Because reflection is more restricted in Java 17, API objects now require setters.
-Previously, API objects and plain old Java objects (POJOs) had default constructors and getters for all properties.
-Now, API objects and POJOs must also have setters so DataWeave can build outside the connector in the Mule app.
+Previously with Java 8, it was enough for API objects to only have default constructors and getters for all DataWeave accessible properties.
+Now, API objects must also have setters so DataWeave can write those properties without using reflection.

-Constructors and setters are required if your class is instantiated, and getters are required if your class is read.
+Constructors and setters are required if your class is instantiated by DataWeave, and getters are required if your class is read.
 If your class is returned and not instantiated, only getters are required.
-However, using both getters and setters simplify the validation and certification process.
+However, using both getters and setters simplifies the validation and certification process.

 Upgrade Your Custom REST Connect Connectors